 Stuart Pearce MBE is a former England footballer and manager.

 Pearce played for Wealdstone, Coventry City, Newcastle United, West Ham and Manchester City.
 However, he’s best known for the 12 years he spent at Nottingham Forest where he became team captain in 1987.

 He went onto earn 78 caps for England.
 He was the team’s first choice left-back before retiring from international football in 1999.

 He retired as a player in 2002 while at Manchester City.
-However, he stayed with the club in the capacity as coach under manager Kevin Keegan.
+However, he stayed with the club in the capacity as a coach under manager Kevin Keegan.

 He also managed the Team GB Olympic football team at the 2012 Olympics and managed the full England team following the resignation of Fabio Capello, before Roy Hodgson’s appointment.

 In 1998 Pearce was awarded an MBE for his services to football.

-Away from the pitch, Stuart has a great knowledge of the football business and the game he loves and appears regularly across the major broadcasters as a football pundit, studio guest and co-commentator.
+Away from the pitch, Stuart has a vast knowledge of the football business and the game he loves and appears regularly across the major broadcasters as a football pundit, studio guest and co-commentator.